© Crown copyright 2020

 We recognise the important role out-of-school settings play in providing enriching activities, giving children the opportunity to socialise with others outside their household and promoting their wellbeing.
 We also recognise the importance of these settings in providing additional childcare options to working parents and carers.

 We are aware many providers have reopened and put safety measures in place.
-This document sets out national guidance to support them and advise on practical steps they can take to minimise the risk to children, staff and parents who attend their settings by reducing the risk of infection and transmission of the virus.
-Providers should also consider any local restrictions in their local area and have regard to any specific guidance in place covering local lockdowns.
+This document sets out national guidance to support them and advise on practical steps they can take to minimise the risk of infection and transmission of the virus for children, staff and parents who attend their settings.
+Providers should also consider any guidance on local restrictions in their area.

 Scientific advice suggests that there is a moderate to high degree of confidence that the susceptibility to clinical disease of younger children (typically until they become teenagers) is generally lower than for adults.
 However, it remains important that protective measures as outlined in this guidance are put in place to help reduce the risk of transmission.

 For older children, there is not enough evidence yet to determine whether susceptibility to clinical disease is different to adults.
-Children and young people aged over 13 are still able to use out-of-school settings, but where older children are likely to attend, providers should consider how to minimise any risk of infection and transmission of the virus.
-Providers should manage this risk by putting in place the protective measures as outlined in this guidance; for example, encouraging all children attending their setting to walk or cycle to the setting, getting dropped off by a member of their household in a private vehicle, rather than taking public transport.
-Children should not car share with anyone outside their household (or bubble).
+Children and young people aged over 13 are still able to use out-of-school settings, but where older children are likely to attend, providers should be especially mindful of how to manage the risk of infection and transmission of the virus by putting in place the protective measures as outlined in this guidance.

 We have also released accompanying guidance for parents and carers to support them to understand how they can reduce the risk of transmission of the virus, if they choose to send their children to out-of-school settings.